solana-foundation/developer-content/content/courses/mobile/mwa-deep-dive.md

 At its core, a wallet app is fairly straightforward.
 It's a secure wrapper around your keypair.
-External applications can request that the wallet sign transactions without ever having access to your private key.
+External applications can request that the wallet sign transactions without ever having access to your secret key.
 Both the web and mobile wallet adapters define this interaction for their respective platforms.

 #### How does a web wallet work?